Types of warts, causes of their appearance and methods of treatment. Warts on the hands: photos, causes and treatment, how to remove them at home

 As you can see, the measures are quite simple and clear.
 However, they will help protect yourself from warts and other diseases spread by contact.

 Many people can see warts on their hands.
 The reason for this phenomenon is the penetration of the papilloma virus into the body.
 Self-infection is also possible in the presence of a pathogen.
-Microtrauma can provoke the appearance of warts on the fingers.
+Microtrauma can trigger the appearance of warts on the fingers.
 These formations are contagious.

-• contact household;
+• contact and household;

-• with blood in cuts;
+• with blood from cuts;

 • from sick animals.